SeaconLogistics/Seacon-API/index.md

 ### Seacon Echo Service
-To test your connection to the Seacon ESB please POST a test file to the following URL.
+To test your connection to the Seacon Webservice please POST a test file to the following URL.

 ##### Production server:
 `http://webservice.seaconlogistics.com:9000/echo`